 If you are feeling like a little walk head towards the far left end of the beach and up the hill onto the dirt track.
 You will behold magnificent blue as you curve around and descend onto a very small pebbly cove called Calo des Moltons.
-A rustic chiringuito (Utopia Beach Bar, +34 687 25 34 91) and amazing snorkeling await you.
-The menu is simple and the fresh fish and sardines delicious.
+A lovely little bay with great snorkelling await you, sadly Utopia, the cool little chiringuito that operated there is now shut due to licensing issues.
+Fingers crossed it reopens one day – the sardines were delicious!
 For a little more adventure keep going up into the forest and onwards to the old pirate tower.

 Quintessential northern beach made up of grainy, rocky type sand.
 The bay is surrounded by pine trees and carved out by rocks on either side (often used as an extension of the beach by the more nude variety).
 Looking out from the beach is Cap Bernat, an interesting looking rock jutting straight out of the sea, adding a filmic quality during the beaches’ famous sunsets as well as providing a daring jump off point for the more adventurous in nature.

-This beach maintains its popular appeal with locals, hippies, hippie chics, and tourists.
+This beach maintains its popular appeal with locals, hippies (hippie chic) and tourists.
 Every Sunday the beach hosts a boisterous drumming circle that, during the peak months, packs the entire beach with listeners.
 Also popular on the weekends is the small market where there is an eclectic collection of all things hippie.
-Make sure you factor in breakfast or lunch at Elements: www.elements-ibiza.com, +34 971 33 31 36, a must for the full Benirras experience.
+Make sure you factor in breakfast or lunch at Elements (+34 971 33 31 36, www.elements-ibiza.com), a must for the full Benirras experience.

-TIP : there is a very small parking lot near the beach that is almost always full.
-The restaurants have limited parking space as do the paid parking lots- (3 euros fee).
+There is a very small parking lot near the beach that is almost always full.
+The restaurants have limited parking space as do the paid parking lots (3 euros fee).
 It is therefore recommended, especially on Sundays, to come early or to wear your walking shoes as people do end up parking very far up the road from the beach.